ralfbernert/CAAnimationBlocksDemo/README.md

     zoomOutAnimation.duration = 1.5f;
     [zoomOutAnimation setCompletion:^(BOOL finished) {

-        // do whatever you wanna do if the animation finished
+        // do whatever you wanna do after the animation finished

     }];
 ```
 That's it - pretty easy and straight forward.

-## iBeacon Scanner
-Please see another iBeacon project, the [iBeaconScanner](https://github.com/ralfbernert/iBeaconScanner) that shows all iBeacons in range ordered by proximity.